das-snigdha/blockedHDP/README.md

 Posterior computation in hierarchical Dirichlet process (HDP) mixture models is an active area of research in nonparametric Bayes inference of grouped data.
-We develop a blocked Gibbs sampler to sample from the posterior distribution of HDP under a univariate conjugate Gaussian mixture model, which produces statistically stable results, is highly scalable with respect to sample size, and is shown to have good mixing.
+We develop a blocked Gibbs sampler to sample from the posterior distribution of HDP, which produces statistically stable results, is highly scalable with respect to sample size, and is shown to have good mixing.

 ## Main Functions